nryrk/nryrk/README.md

 ## 🚀 About Me

 🎒 I am Onur, a **Software Engineer** (specializing in **Swift Applications**), and a full-time nomad, indie maker, and a minimalist from Germany.
-I am currently enjoying the digital nomad lifestyle by working remotely and traveling through the world since 2019.
+I am currently enjoying the digital nomad lifestyle by working remotely and traveling through the world since 2019 and I have already visited 35 countries and got to know many cultures and areas.

-🎸 Outside the world of tech too, I enjoy pushing myself to develop new skills
+🎸 Outside the world of tech, I enjoy pushing myself to develop new skills.
+I really enjoy playing acoustic guitar, which I taught myself.

 📚 I also love reading books on **personal-** & **indie deelopment**.
 My favorite one is [**MAKE**](https://makebook.io) by _Pieter Levels_